-Dietitian Nutritionist Program students are required to have a physical examination, including specific immunizations, completed prior to the start of the Dietitian Nutritionist program.
-The initial physical examination must be completed by August 1st of the first semester in the Dietitian Nutritionist Program and repeated annually.
+Dietitian Nutritionist Program students are required to have a physical examination, including specific immunizations, completed prior to the start of the third year of the Dietitian Nutritionist program.
+The initial physical examination must be completed by August 1st of the last semester in the Dietitian Nutritionist Program.
 The purpose of the physical exam is to determine that the student's state of health is appropriate to work with patients.
-The physical exam is required for the protection of the student as well as for the protection of the patients and clients with whom the student will work during their supervised experiential learning.
+The physical exam is required for the protection of the student as well as for the protection of the patients and clients with whom the student will work during their SEL.
 It is also intended to protect the interests of the clinical facilities and the University.